owen-m1ller/Predicting-recipe-ratings-based-on-reviews/README.md

 answer to this question, we'll conduct a permutation test.

-The null hypothesis for our test will be that the model performs worse on vegetarian recipes than it does for non-vegetarian recipes.
+The null hypothesis for our test will be that the model performs just as well on vegetarian recipes than it does for non-vegetarian recipes.
+The alternate hypothesis will be that the model performs worse when predicting the average rating of a vegetarian recipe.
 To test this hypothesis, our test statistic will be the difference in RMSE values for vegetarian and non-vegetarian recipes.
 We'll choose a significance level of .01 since our dataframe is large.